exoforcetron/exoforcetron.github.io/README.md

 # exoforcetron.github.io
-This website uses svg for the background.
+This website uses svg animation for the background.